kurzan/crowdlending_protocol_react/README.md

 - [x] Investing procces
 - [x] Share actions to socials
 - [x] Cancel investment
-- [ ] Front-end borrow management: Close / Cancelled borrows, withdraw, pay to investors and etc. </br>/* now it is possible only through the smart contract interface /*
+- [x] Front-end borrow management: Close / Cancelled borrows, pay to investors and etc. </br>/* now it is possible only through the smart contract interface /*
 - [ ] Borrowers pages
 - [ ] Rating and scoring system
 - [ ] Opportunity for investors to leave comments under borrows and borrowers pages